 Local artwork and home decor

-More than 200 stores make up Hamilton Place Mall, making it one of Tennessee’s largest shopping destinations.
+More than 200 stores make up Hampton Place Mall which makes it one of Tennessee’s largest shopping destinations.
 Inside the traditional mall are stores like Kirklands, JC Penny, Belk, GAP, Abercrombie and Fitch, Build a Bear, and Barnes and Noble.
 There are also several open-air areas, offering stores like Old Navy, DSW Shoe Warehouse, Homegoods, and Michael’s.

 There are also a wide variety of restaurants and a Regal Movie Theater outside of this mall.